AzharShakeel/AzharShakeel/README.md

 ## `06` &nbsp; Occasionally

-When a concept earns public attention, I write about it or teach it.
-**Building, researching, and shipping always comes first.**
+When a concept earns public attention, I write about it or teach it. **Building, researching, and shipping always come first.**

-This work is proprietary and protected under an All Rights Reserved license.

 ---